 The restaurants respond:

-Thank you for giving us the opportunity to share a litle bit of our family our food our restaurant!!
+Thank you for giving us the opportunity to share a little bit of our family, our food, our restaurant!!
 Thank you for spreading the word and helping so many small businesses!!!

 Cristina Ardon, El Guanaco, Oakland Park

 The premise of the show, using locals to critique each others favorite restaurants is genius.
 We couldn’t have been more pleased with the results.

 I would run into people and they would say, “Hey I saw you on TV last night!”.
 I was shocked to find out how many people up here in Jupiter watched the show.

 10 years later customers still come through our doors, thanks to watching us on the show.

 David Garcia, La Camaronera, Miami